xcart/xcart-docs/_pages/kb_en/modules/recaptcha.md

 {% toc %}

-## Enabling Google ReCAPTCHA Addon
+## Get Started with Google ReCAPTCHA

-To start using the addon:
+To start using Google ReCAPTCHA:

-1. Make sure it is installed and enabled as described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.
+1. Make sure your store has the addon Google reCAPTCHA installed and enabled.
+General addon installation instructions are available in the section {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %} of this manual.
    ![google_recaptcha_addon.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/google_recaptcha_addon.png)

-2. Sign up for a [free Google reCAPTCHA account](https://www.google.com/recaptcha/admin#list "Google reCAPTCHA "), to get your site key and secure key that you will need to specify during the addon configuration.
+2. Sign up for a [free Google reCAPTCHA account](https://www.google.com/recaptcha/admin#list "Google reCAPTCHA ").

+3. From your Google reCAPTCHA account, get your site key and secure key.
+You will need to specify them in the Google reCAPTCHA addon settings in your X-Cart store Admin area during the addon configuration.
+The instructions for how to [configure the Google ReCAPTCHA addon]() in your X-Cart store can be found further below in this article.

+4. Check for Google ReCAPTCHA on the storefront.
+See the section [Google ReCAPTCHA Protection: What to Expect] further below for more information.

-## Configuring Google ReCAPTCHA
+## Configure the Google ReCAPTCHA Addon

 To configure the addon:

-1. Click the "Settings" link for Google ReCAPTCHA after the addon has been enabled.
+1. Click the "Settings" link for the Google ReCAPTCHA addon.
    ![settings-link.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-link.png)

    You will be redirected to the addon settings page:
    ![540-settings-page.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/540-settings-page.png)

+2. Adjust the addon settings (See below for detailed explanation).

+3. Click **Submit** to make the settings active.
+Once you do so, Google ReCAPTCHA protection for your store will be enabled.

-2. Adjust the addon settings.
-These are divided into three sections:
+The addon settings are grouped into three sections:

 * **Google reCAPTCHA account**

   This secton enables you to specify the information your store will require for connection to your registered free Google reCAPTCHA account.
      ![settings-1.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-1.png)

      * **API version** : The API version you want to use.
      * **Site key** : The site key generated for the API version selected above.
      * **Secret key** : The secret key generated for the API version selected above.

 * **Google reCAPTCHA settings**

   This section enables you to configure your general reCAPTCHA form settings.

      * For reCAPTCHA v2, you will be able to adjust the following settings:
        ![settings-2.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-2.png)